tinacms/tina.io/content/docs/reference/media/external/cloudinary.md

 ## Set up API routes

+Tina's "external media provider" support requires a light backend media handler, that needs to be setup/hosted by the user.
+There are multiple ways to do this, including the framework-agnostic [Netlify Functions implementation](/docs/reference/media/external/authentication/#netlify).

+### "NextJS API Routes" example (NextJS-only)

 Set up a new API route in the `pages` directory of your Next.js app at `pages/api/cloudinary/[...media].ts`.
 Then add a new catch all API route for media.